joshua-deans/rottentomatoes-grapher-deans/README.md

 # Tomatometer Grapher

+## I PLAN ON PUTTING THIS PROJECT ONLINE.
+I AM CURRENTLY LEARNING NODEJS, AND WILL BE GOING ABOUT ADDING THIS ONLINE.
+THEREFORE, I WON'T BE PROVIDING UPDATES TO THIS CODE

 #### The Tomatometer Grapher is a visualization tool, that graphs the overall Rotten Tomatoes score of a given actor/actress or director.
 To start the program, run main.py (previously gui.py).
 #### The framework for this project was inspired largely by SentDex's great Tkinter tutorial.
 I used that as a starting point, and have gradually been expanding on that via the Tkinter and matplotlib documentation